 5.2 Software Reliability Measurement and Tool

 Software reliability measurement is the application of statistical inference procedures to failure data taken from software testing and operation to determine software reliability.
-We have established a framework for software reliability measurement purpose, as described in Figure 10.
-It can be seen from Figure 10 that there are four major components in this software reliability measurement process, namely,
+We have established a framework for software reliability measurement purpose, as described in Figure 8.